weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ### What Just Happened?

-Weave launched a pre-built Docker image containing an Apache webserver, named it "web1", and assigned it an IP address.
+Weave launched a pre-built Docker image containing an Apache webserver, named it `hello-app`, and assigned it an IP address.
 The Docker image you are using has been downloaded from the [Docker Hub](https://hub.docker.com/).

 The container is registered with Weave and is accessible to other containers registered with Weave across multiple hosts.